Joaqim/MinecraftModpack/README.md

 - [**Formations (Structure Library)**](https://modrinth.com/mod/formations) (both, 1.0.2-forge-mc1.20) - Formations adds utilities for structure datapacks!
 - [**FPS Reducer**](https://modrinth.com/mod/fps-reducer) (client, 1.20-2.5) - Reduce GPU and CPU usage automatically when no user operation exists.
 - [**Geckolib**](https://modrinth.com/mod/geckolib) (both, 4.4.7) - A 3D animation library for entities, blocks, items, armor, and more!
-- [**Glowing Tools**](https://modrinth.com/mod/glowing-tools) (both, 1.4.2+1.20.1) - Adds glowing tools so you don't have to unequip your shield or use a fullbright mod to see while you're busy mining in caves!
-Works with shaders (tested with BSL and Complementary on Iris)!
-Requires LambDynamicLights!
 - [**GraveStone Mod**](https://modrinth.com/mod/gravestone-mod) (both, forge-1.20.1-1.0.17) - Places a gravestone with your inventory items inside when you die
 - [**Handcrafted**](https://modrinth.com/mod/handcrafted) (both, 3.0.6) - Make your house a home!
 - [**Hearths**](https://modrinth.com/mod/hearths) (both, 1.0.1) - A handful of additions to vanilla Nether biomes